gura-doc/gura-doc.github.io/document/library-reference/chapter-10.md

 If length of dashes is 1 a symmetric pattern is assumed with alternating on and off portions of the size specified by the single value in dashes.
 </p>
 <p>
-If any value in dashes is negative, or if all values are 0, then cr will be put into an error state with a status of <code>cairo.STATUS_INVALID_DASH</code>.
+If any value in dashes is negative, or if all values are 0, then cr will be put into an error state with a status of <code class="highlighter-rouge">cairo.STATUS_INVALID_DASH</code>.
 </p>
 <p>
 <div><strong style="text-decoration:underline">cairo.context#get_dash</strong></div>